 4 Steakhouse Chains Falling Out of Favor With Customers

-The last two years have been hard on the restaurant industry as a whole, but certain chains have come out on top during the course of the post-pandemic recovery.
-Turns out that when people decide to go out to dinner for the first time in a while, they want to go somewhere fancy, like a steakhouse.
-And many steakhouse chains are now finding themselves to be even more popular than they were back in 2019.
+The last few years have been hard on the restaurant industry as a whole, but certain chains have come out on top during the course of recovery in a post-pandemic world.
+Turns out that as people decide to go out to dinner more and more now, they want to go somewhere fancy, such as a steakhouse.
+As a result, many steakhouse chains are now even more popular than they were prior to the year 2020.

 According to an April 2022 report, sales at Texas Roadhouse and LongHorn Steakhouse were up 23% and 15%, respectively, on a two-year basis.
-And chains that were formerly downsizing, like Ruth's Chris and Outback, returned to growth in the last year.
+And chains that were formerly downsizing, like Ruth's Chris and Outback, returned to growth in 2022.
 In fact, Outback Steakhouse has plans to open as many as 100 new locations in the coming years.
-Similarly, Ruth's plans to open five to seven restaurants each year as it continues to grow.
+Similarly, Ruth's plans to open five to seven restaurants each year as it continues to grow, despite the planned closing of its iconic Times Square location.